bytedeco/procamtracker/README.txt

 2. Projector Settings
 As with the camera settings, fill in the `parametersFile` field, but also confirm that the `screenNumber` corresponds to the one of the projector.
 3. TrackingWorker
-Locate an image file (PNG, JPG, etc.) or video file (AVI, MP4, etc.) you would like to project on some planar surface and specify its path in the `projectorImageFile` field.
+Locate an image file (PNG, JPG, etc.) or video file (AVI, MP4, etc.) you would like to project on some planar surface and specify its path in the `projectorImageFile` or `projectorVideoFile` field respectively.

 Once you have modified all the desired settings, since the application may crash during the operations described below, please save them in an XML file via the "Settings" menu.